haesleinhuepf/devbio-napari/README.md

 mamba create --name devbio-napari-env napari=0.4.19 python=3.9 devbio-napari pyqt -c conda-forge -c pytorch
 ```

+Note: devbio-napari is not compatible with napari 0.6.0 and beyond.

 Afterwards, activate the environment like this:

 ```